hypyeon/epicodus-project6-currency-exchanger/README.md

 ## Technologies used
 - HTML5, SCSS, JavaScript
-- npm
+- Webpack, npm
-- Tests using Jest
+- API

 ## Description
-- This is ...
+- This is an independent project provided from Epicodus.
-- This is ...
+- This project is to review course "Asynchrony and APIs".
+- In the application, user can choose a currency and amount of monetary value to exchange from US dollar to the equivalent value in the selected currency.
+- There are currently 5 choices of currency available to select for the exchange.

 ## Setup Requirements
 1. Clone this repository to your desktop and open it with a text editor.